JavierOse/SQL_Project_Data_Job_Analysis/README.md

 LIMIT
     15;
 ```
-Three key insights based on salary of data analyst roles in California:
+Three key insights based on the salary of data analyst roles in California:

 1. **High Salary Range**: The data analyst and related positions in the San Francisco Bay Area,
-    particularly with companies like Anthropic and OpenAI, offer exceptionally high average annual salaries,
+    particularly with companies like Anthropic and OpenAI, which offer exceptionally high average annual salaries,
     with the highest listed at $350,000 for a Data Analyst position at Anthropic.

 2. **Prominent Employers**: Major tech companies such as TikTok, Anthropic, OpenAI, and Genentech dominate the job listings,